 “Rosemary is neither a hardy perennial nor a tender annual but a tender perennial shrub that, in Northern gardens, can overwinter outside only on the West Coast.”Herbs: The Complete Gardeners Guide, by Patrick Lima

 Rosemary plants can be grown outdoors in the ground in warm climates (Zones 8-11 for most varieties).
 First, ensure your rosemary plant is planted in direct sunlight.
 Next, place rocks around your rosemary plant to keep it warm.
-Rocks can retain heat from sunlight in winter and will also prevent your rosemary plant from retaining too much water.
+Rocks can retain heat from winter sunlight and prevent your rosemary plant from retaining too much water.

-If you live in a colder climate where winters have freezing weather, overwintering potted rosemary indoors is going to be the best way to preserve it all year-round.
+If you live in a colder climate where winters have freezing weather, overwintering potted rosemary indoors is going to be the best way to preserve it all year round.
 To overwinter your rosemary plant indoors, place it near a bright window that receives plenty of sunlight.
-Rosemary plants thrive with 6-8 hours of direct sunlight a day to stay healthy.
+Rosemary plants thrive daily with 6-8 hours of direct sunlight to stay healthy.
 If you don’t have access to direct sunlight, you can also use LED plant lights to mimic natural sunlight.

 Rosemary can be quite lovely to have in the house during the winter.
 Potted plants can even be trimmed into rosemary Christmas trees that can be decorated with lights during the holiday season.
 The scent of rosemary is also quite festive indoors, making it a favorite Christmas plant of many gardeners.